khalil5754/khalil5754.github.io/_posts/2022-10-23-your-new-blog-post.md

 Developed by prominent statistician Clive Granger, a Granger causality test is a statistical analysis method intended to determine if one variable is a reliable predictor of another, even if their effects suffer from a time lag.
 To determine if market volatility is a predictor of Canadian FDI levels, or if the reverse is true, the Granger causality test will be used to compare FDI inflow in Canada to VIX prices.
 Since the VIX index serves as an indicator for volatility, if FDI is in fact susceptible to volatility, there will be a correlation between the two variables.
 Therefore, the hypothesis is that VIX serves as a predictor of FDI.
 The opposite correlation will also be studied to determine if there is a bilateral relationship.
 The null hypothesis is that there is no evidence that VIX causes FDI.
 A standard p-value of <0.05 (95%) is required to confidently reject the null hypothesis.

-Using Granger Causality to test correlation in Python is simple - the less simple part is learning to parse the output and understanding how to draw conclusions from it.
+Using Granger Causality to test simply correlation in Python is simple - the less simple part is learning to parse the output and understanding how to draw conclusions from it.
 To conduct a Granger Causality test, we need to import the usual libraries, but also import "grangercausalitytests" from statsmodels.tsa.stattools.

 ```
 import numpy as np